Finite groups in which SS-permutability is a transitive relation

-A subgroup $H$ of a finite group $G$ is said to be SS-permutable in $G$ if $H$ has a supplement $K$ in $G$ such that $H$ permutes with every Sylow subgroup of $K$.
-A finite group $G$ is called an SST-group if SS-permutability is a transitive relation.
+\textbf{Abstract.} A subgroup $H$ of a finite group $G$ is said to be SS-permutable in $G$ if $H$ has a supplement $K$ in $G$ such that $H$ permutes with every Sylow subgroup of $K$.
+A finite group $G$ is called an SST-group if SS-permutability is a transitive relation on the set of all subgroups of $G$.
 The structure of SST-groups is investigated in this paper.